fabric8io/docker-maven-plugin/README.md

   setups which you can use as blueprints for your own projects.
 * [Migration Guide](doc/migration-0.9.x.md) for migration from pre-0.10.x versions.
 * [ChangeLog](doc/changelog.md) contains the history for this plugin.
 * [Contributing](doc/contributing.md) explains how you can contribute to this project.
-Pull requests are highly appreciated !
+Pull requests are highly appreciated!